 Long Term Disability Insurance is essential to any physician’s financial safety and security because your career income is by far your greatest asset.
 The process of becoming a doctor is rewarding in time but is an ultimate investment.
 You will train for years on a limited salary and many will struggle under the weight of student loans.
 The financial rewards of putting in this time outweigh the few years of medical school, residency and even fellowship.
 This is only assuming you’re capable of working.

-This is the best time to obtain long term disability insurance, while you are still healthy and can get maximum discounting available for each company.
+This is the best time to obtain long-term disability insurance, while you are still healthy and can get the maximum discount available for each company.

 Riders & Language to Search For